I'm in Love with the Villainess

 I'm in Love with the Villainess (私の推しは悪役令嬢。, Watashi no Oshi wa Akuyaku Reijō), often translated as I Favor the Villainess, is a Japanese light novel series written by Inori and illustrated by Hanagata.
 It was serialized online between January 2018 and February 2021 on the Japanese novel self-publishing website Shōsetsuka ni Narō.
 It was acquired by Ainaka Publishing, who published the first light novel volume digitally in February 2019 under their GL Bunko imprint.

 A manga adaptation with art by Aonoshimo has been serialized in Ichijinsha's yuri manga magazine Comic Yuri Hime since June 18, 2020.
-It has been collected in eleven tankōbon volumes.
+As of April 2026, the manga comprises twelve tankōbon volumes.
 The light novel and manga are licensed in North America by Seven Seas Entertainment.
 An anime television series adaptation produced by Platinum Vision aired from October to December 2023.

 Plot

 Rei Ohashi, an ordinary office worker, is overworked to death and suddenly finds herself reincarnated as Rae Taylor, the heroine of her favorite otome game, Revolution.
-However, Rae has no interest in the game's three original romance routes with the Bauer Kingdom's princes.
+Although the game's three original romance routes pit her with the Bauer Kingdom's princes, Rae (a lesbian) has no interest in doing so.
 Instead, she sets her heart on Claire François, the game's main antagonist.
 Using her knowledge of the game's events that are yet to come, Rae tries to give Claire a happy ending before the coming revolution destroys any chance of it happening.